vinceimbat/vinceimbat.com-v1/content/_index.md

 date: "2019-10-07"
 ---

-I'm a writer who explores what it means to live a life of independent philosophizing and contemplation in the 21st century.
+I'm a writer who explores what it means to pursue philosophy and contemplation independently as a way of life in the 21st century.

 Using a combination of philosophical inquiry and contemplative practices, I  immerse myself into the question _"How should I live?"_